-- Aged 78: becomes the richest man in the world.
+- Aged 78: Became the richest man in the world.

-His wife Susie did lots of important charity work.
-She always pushed him to give away more.
-However, Buffett knew if he kept increasing his Snowball exponentially, he would be able to bequeath a much larger fortune and help more people.
-His 2006 announcement that he would give most his fortune to the Bill & Melinda Gates foundation is wonderful news for the world.
-He may just end up saving a lot of lives and creating opportunity in the world.
+His wife Susie was heavily involved in charity work and always pushed Warren to be more philanthropic.
+However, Buffett realised that if he kept increasing his Snowball, he would be able to bequeath a much larger fortune and help more people.
+His 2006 announcement that he would give the majority of his fortune to the Bill And Melinda Gates Foundation remains wonderful news for the world.

-His work ethic is inspiring.
-He says that 80% of his day is spent reading.
-Anything and everything.
-Newspapers, Science journals, books, sales information for any industry.
-He would toil in libraries to learn as much as he could about a certain company.
-Frequently he would ensure that he had more information, more of an edge, before making an investment.
-He constantly tried to better himself, to learn more.
-I find this more inspirational than the amount of money he makes.
-His vaguely meliorist philosophy makes appeal.
+His work ethic is inspirational, with eighty per cent of his working day spent reading.
+Newspapers, science journals, novels, sales information.
+He would toil in libraries to learn as much as he could about a certain company and ensure that he had more information, more of an edge, before making an investment.
+He constantly tries to better himself.

-It was wholly natural that his zeal for doing the right thing in life and in business meant that he took a deep interest in politics.
+Buffett’s zeal for doing the right thing in life and in business meant that he took an interest in politics.
 Not that he got into that sphere because of his burgeoning wealth.
-His father Howard was a Republican Senator who firmly believed that Communism was the root of all evil.
-Warren started out being the captain of the Young Republicans.
-His father was such a deep believer in the aims of the Republican Party that Warren was afraid to tell him that he had switched to becoming a democrat before he died!
-He would avoid conflict at any cost.
-It was the Democratic parties embrace of the civil rights movement that made Warren switch allegiances.
-He could not abide by the racism embedded in his Fathers party.
-He shunned Reagonomics as his economic strategy was based on borrowing and increasing debt.
-Something Warren could not justify in his personal life.
+His father Howard was a Republican Senator who firmly believed that communism was the root of all evil and Warren was captain of the Young Republicans.
+So Republican was his father, that Warren was afraid to tell him that when he switched allegiances and became a Democrat.
+Buffett avoids conflict where possible.
+The Civil Rights movement made Warren’s mind up as he could not abide by the racism that the Republicans had done so little to address.
+He shunned Reaganomics because it was based on borrowing and increasing debt, anathema to Buffett.

-He is a believer in a progressive tax system where the highest earners should pay more, warning of the dangers of Neoliberalist economics.
-In 2001, he went to the Hill and spoke to 38 senators about what he saw as the increasing economic policy of “government by the wealthy for the wealthy”.
-He recognises plainly that capitalism does not work for all and tried to offset its effect as best he could.
+He is a believer in a progressive tax system where the highest earners pay more, warning of the dangers of neoliberalist economics.
+In 2001, he went to the Hill and spoke to thirty-eight senators about what he saw as the increasing economic policy of “government by the wealthy for the wealthy”.
+He recognised plainly that capitalism does not work for all and tries to offset its effect as best he can.

-- “Quickened pulses and self-delusion were the major causes of mistakes”.
+- “Quickened pulses and self-delusion are the major causes of mistakes”.

-- He was a firm believer in having a “circle of competence”.
-Do not try to be an expert in more than 3 areas.
-Master these areas and success will come easier.
+- Have a “circle of competence”.
+Do not try to be an expert in more than three areas.
+Master them and success will come.

 - Save your credit.
 It says a lot about you.

-- “Be content with moderate gain” when doing business.
+- “Be content with moderate gains” when doing business.

-- “Spend less than you make and don’t got into debt”.
+- “Spend less than you make and don’t get into debt”.

 - Learn to float upwards with intelligent people to better yourself.
-This will improve you.
-“It just works this way” he advises.
+“It just works this way” he advised.

-- Buffett and Gates both said their number one rule for being successful is “Focus”.
+- Buffett and Gates both said their number one rule for being successful was “focus”.

-- Looking after, yourself mentally and physically.
-Buffett gives a great analogy in the book.
-You are 16 and must choose one car for the rest of your life.
+- Look after yourself mentally and physically.
+Buffett gave a great analogy: you are 16 and must choose one car for the rest of your life.
 You don’t know which one it will be but you can never get a new one.
 How would you look after it?
 With great care.
 Same with us as people.
 So many do not look after ourselves though.

 - Always have two income streams.

-Buffett is a hardworking, intelligent, meticulous, moral, compassionate and loyal person.
-He is not someone who “spent his whole life at the withdrawal bank”.
-Schroeder: “He’s the master of the win win but never does anything that isn’t win for him”.
-When he released all his tax returns since the age of 14 during last year’s US Presidential election, it was impossible not to contrast his integrity and candour with the dishonesty of the current President.
-Reading about his life made me revaluate my own.
+Warren Buffett is a hardworking, intelligent, meticulous, moral, compassionate and loyal person and not someone who “spent his whole life at the withdrawal bank”.
+Writes Schroeder, “he’s the master of the win-win but never does anything that isn’t win for him”.
+When he released those tax returns, it was impossible not to contrast his integrity and candour with the dishonesty of the current US President.
+Reading about his life made me reevaluate my own.
 Am I being smart with my money?
 What can I do better?
 Should I read more widely?
 Like all truly great people, there is a lot to learn…